Rwanda

 Ruhango

-In Sep 2022, the roost trees in Ruhango were cut down.
-However, they might manage to persist around...
+In Sep 2022, the original roost trees in Ruhango were cut down.
+The bats still stayed and are since then in a different part of town...

 for Ngoma, no specific data for Ruhango available on climate-data.org